I. GROUP CLASSES

 The Alliance offers two discounts for students in regular term, 10-week classes:

 - A 10% Early Bird discount to tuition for 10-week classes is available when paying in full by the published Early Bird deadline.
-Check the Alliance website for the upcoming deadline for each term.
+Check the Alliance website, Student Newsletter or Quoi de neuf for time-sensitive, deadline information for each term.

-- Seniors (65 and older) are eligible for a 15% discount when paying in full for 10-week classes.
+- Seniors (65 and older) are eligible for a 15% discount when paying in full for 10-week classes by the published Senior discount deadline.
+Check the Alliance website, Student Newsletter or Quoi de neuf for time-sensitive, deadline information for each term.

 Only one special discount (Early Bird or Senior) may be applied to a group class registration.